—Storm-proof, Hurricane-tested Server Recovery

 After running on the backup system for some time, your recovered server may create new files or database records that must be transferred back to your production environment when your new or existing production environment returns to operation.
 The details of transferring your data back to your production system will depend on your individual configuration; we can help with any recovery transfer that you need.
 Any recovery service we provide is billed under our normal rate structure.

-Please call or email today, let us configure your environment for optimal recovery!
+Please call or email today for our Linux server backup solutions and let us configure your environment for optimal recovery!

-Our backup service provides greater flexibility than other providers: We can boot an exact copy of your production server on our network from your most recent backup.
+We offer Linux server backup solutions with greater flexibility than other providers: We can boot an exact copy of your production server on our network from your most recent business data backup.
 With a simple DNS change, your traffic is forwarded to the backup server’s IP and you are up and going with minimal downtime.
-Of course we can restore files and directories one-at-a-time, too.
+Of course, we can restore files and directories one-at-a-time, too.

 If a server failure warrants switching to our in-house backup server, we work as quickly as possible to rebuild your server to a production state.
 Recovery is billed hourly at the appropriate rate above.
 Usually we can fully recover a server in one or two days.
 If recovery takes more than three days to recover through no fault of our own, we charge $12/per 1GB of RAM /per CPU-Core /per day to continue operating from our backup server until your rebuilt production environment is ready.